-Criteria JORC Code Explanation Commentary Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
-Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Full run and geotechnical logging with total core recoveries, RQD and core lost has be recorded by 1m for OGL 2007 & 2011 drilling.
-Core recoveries for OGL were good.
-Highly shattered rock around puggy fault gouge zones are the areas the core loss can occur.
-No noticeable losses were observed by OGL.
-Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
-Whether logging is qualitative or quantitative in nature.
-Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logged.
-All OGL DC was logged for lithology, weathering, bedding, structure, alteration, mineralisation, jointing, colour and grain size using a standard set of inhouse logging codes and a template that was very similar to previous logging by OGL exploration programs.
-The logging method is quantitative.
-RRL used similar logging codes as OGL for consistency.
-Logging entered into an acQuire database.
-OGL reported all core trays were photographed prior to core being sampled.
-MMCL logging was completed on paper which was entered into OGL acquire database.
-Hard copies of these logs are complete.
-RRL logging was completed on laptops and entered into an Excel spreadsheet.
-RRL trench logging is based on RRL core logging templates with similar quantitative data captured as OGL.
+- Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies. - Whether logging is qualitative or quantitative in nature.
+Core (or costean, channel, etc) photography. - The total length and percentage of the relevant intersections logged. - All OGL DC was logged for lithology, weathering, bedding, structure, alteration, mineralisation, jointing, colour and grain size using a standard set of inhouse logging codes and a template that was very similar to previous logging by OGL exploration programs.
+The logging method is quantitative. - RRL used similar logging codes as OGL for consistency. - OGL Logging entered into an acQuire database. - OGL reported all core trays were photographed prior to core being sampled. - MMCL logging was completed on paper which was entered into OGL acquire database.
+Hard copies of these logs are complete. - RRL logging was completed on laptops and entered into an Excel spreadsheet. - RRL trench logging is based on RRL core logging templates with similar quantitative data captured as OGL.
 Photos are taken of the trench and of each sample.

-Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
-If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
-For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Quality control procedures adopted for all subsampling stages to maximise representativity of samples.
-Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
-DC sampling: DC sample intervals were marked on the core, which was sawn in half-length ways with a diamond cutting saw.
-The resulting core was taken for the laboratory sample and the remaining core was archived.
-DC sampling was based on 1m lengths as well as allowing for geology.
-ACDDH004 drilled by RRL with PQ.
-The larger sample meant that a smaller sample interval was averaging around 0.7m but ranging from 0.3m to 1m based on geology.
-Laboratory duplicates and laboratory repeats were collected and assayed.
-The DC (2-3kg) and channel (1-2kg) sample sizes are considered appropriate to the grain and particle size for representative sampling.
-OGL completed 5m composited grind samples in barren host rock.
-Any grind
+Sub-sampling techniques and sample preparation

+- If core, whether cut or sawn and whether quarter, half or all core taken. - If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry. - For all sample types, the nature, quality and appropriateness of the sample preparation technique. - Quality control procedures adopted for all subsampling stages to maximise representativity of samples. - Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling. - Whether sample sizes are appropriate to the grain size of the material being sampled.